Select Page

 Yes!
 Today a bag of flour from the grocery store does not provide the vital fiber and nutrients that your body needs.
 When grain is kept whole, it retains all of its nutrients and oils.
 As soon as the bran (the outer hard shell) is broken, the nutrients deteriorate quickly.
 Commercially sold flour can turn rancid if the oil-rich germ and other nutrients are left.
 In order to avoid this, commercial flour must remove these components so that the flour is shelf stable.
 Even if the flour is organic or labeled as enriched, there is absolutely no comparison to the health benefits of milling your own flour at home.
 Milling your own flour ensures you get the most nutrients, vitamins and fiber.

-Tips for Baking Bread With Fresh Ground Flour
+Tips for Baking Bread With Fresh Milled Flour

 Baking with fresh ground flour is a little different than using store bought flour.
 Here are a few tips I’ve learned along the way.